-North Korea wants to 'ardently welcome' Pope Francis, South Korea says
+North Korea wants to 'ardently welcome' Pope Francis, South says

 North Korea’s constitution guarantees freedom of religion as long as it does not undermine the state, but beyond a handful of state-controlled places of worship, no open religious activity is allowed.

 The invitation to the pope is the first by a North Korean leader since 2000.
-Although that meeting, proposed by Kim’s father, Kim Jong Il, never materialised, the plan for Francis to visit is the North’s latest diplomatic initiative this year.
+Although that meeting, proposed by Kim’s father, Kim Jong Il, never materialized, the plan for Francis to visit is the North’s latest diplomatic initiative this year.

-Kim held an unprecedented summit with U.S. President Donald Trump in Singapore in June, and pledged to work toward denuclearisation of the Korean peninsula.
+Kim held an unprecedented summit with U.S. President Donald Trump in Singapore in June, and pledged to work toward denuclearization of the Korean peninsula.

 While Kim’s actions since have fallen short of Washington’s demands, the Trump administration is preparing for a second summit.